AJustiago/Liveness-Detection/README.md

 - **Fully Connected Layer 1**: 128 neurons with ReLU activation and dropout.
 - **Fully Connected Layer 2**: Output layer with softmax activation.

-## Steps to Create Dataset

-1. **Add Real and Fake Videos**: Record real videos using your phone to represent genuine interactions.
-Record fake videos to simulate liveness attacks.
-Make sure to vary lighting conditions and angles for a robust dataset.

-2. **Use `collect_dataset` Script**: Utilize the provided script (`collect_dataset.py`) to organize the recorded videos into a structured dataset.
-This script will label the videos as real or fake and split them into training and testing sets.

 ## Installation

 To set up the required environment for training and testing the MiniVGG model, follow these steps: